gitafolabi/automation/README.md

 This will deploy vagrant and spin up the kubernetes clusters and configure the whole boostrapping using ansible

-* Kubernetes Network Overview
+#### Kubernetes Network Overview
 ![Inkedansible-kubernetes-vagrant](https://user-images.githubusercontent.com/18261897/202597175-87a6f374-0938-43db-a3ad-5918ba862296.jpg)

-*After installing a Kubernetes Cluster it is recommended to:
+After installing a Kubernetes Cluster it is recommended to:
 -   Check the health of the cluster
 -   Check networking status
--   Install kubectl to administer the cluster using a command line

 Connect to kubernetes Cluster on the Vagrant

 >ssh k8s-m-1

-*To check that all the necessary pods and services are running
+To check that all the necessary pods and services are running

 >kubectl get pods –all-namespaces

-*List the Kubernetes cluster nodes using kubectl from your development host:
+List the Kubernetes cluster nodes using kubectl from your development host:
 >kubectl cluster-info

-*Deploy the Voter Application Microservices
+Deploy the Voter Application Microservices
 >kubectl create -f  /voting-app/k8s-specifications

-*This will deploy the voting app into the kubernetes clusters in the vagrant.
+This will deploy the voting app into the kubernetes clusters in the vagrant.

-*Check if the pods are running:
+Check if the pods are running:

 >kubectl get po -n vote